Me CHRISTIAN BOLDUC

 After a train exploded in downtown Lac Mégantic in 2013, Christian headed his group of entrepreneur trainees from the École d’Entrepreneurship de Beauce (ÉEB), a regional volunteer-based trade school for entrepreneurs, in building 12 furnished housing units to relocate victims of the tragedy.

-As well, concerned about ethics and good governance in our not for profit organizations (NPOs), Christian sits on the Standards Program certification committee at Imagine Canada.
+He is a member of a group of TEC Canada entrepreneurs and his involvement has been recognized by the Medal of the National Assembly of Quebec.
+As well, concerned about ethics and good governance in the not for profit organizations (NPOs), Christian sits on the Standards Program certification committee at Imagine Canada.
+Since 2022, he has been appointed by the Minister of Revenue Canada to the Charitable Sector Advisory Committee.

 Christian’s three ways to a better world: